queantt/Forecasting-US-Interest-rate-R/README.md

 **Variables with its source:**

-All most the data are automatically downloaded from the offical website.
+All most the data could be automatically downloaded from the offical websites.
 These are collated as the links below:

 1) Macro variables